 How does this apply to core tensioning?

-When the average person attends an exercise or movement class or attends a personal training or therapy session, you probably at some point will hear the instructor tell you to “engage your core”.
+When the average person attends an exercise or movement class or a personal training or therapy session, you probably will hear the instructor tell you to “engage your core”.
 But what does this really mean?
 The instructor probably does it with unconscious competence.
 They may or may not know how to break it down to teach everyone how to do it.
-In a class setting they probably can’t tell if everyone is doing it right or not depending on the class size.
-This can apply to any activity happening in a class and not just core work.
+In a class setting, they probably can’t tell if everyone is doing it right, depending on the class size.
+(This can apply to any activity happening in a class and not just core work.)

 In my work with clients, I regularly see them doing “exercise” the wrong way.
-Either they had no instruction and just jumped in, or they had instruction from someone who was not properly informed.
-It might be how they hold their shoulders in a plank or how they do the bird dog exercise but often it is how they engage their core.
-There are obvious problems when you are not tensioning your core correctly during an exercise class such as you are more likely to injure your back which no one wants!
+Either they had no instruction and just jumped in, or they had instruction from someone improperly informed.
+It might be how they hold their shoulders in a plank or do the bird dog exercise, but it is often how they engage their core.
+There are obvious problems when you are not tensioning your core correctly during an exercise class, such as you are more likely to injure your back, which no one wants!
 But this translates to everyday life and can be an even bigger problem!

 Core Tensioning and Everyday Life

 If you are not properly tensioning your core during exercise, there is a good chance you are not properly or spontaneously tensioning your core during everyday activities.
 Have you ever or know someone who has “thrown their back out” while reaching for something in the shower or doing some other mundane activity?
-When we move to reach for something our core should spontaneously tension.
-Not fully like we’re doing a sit up (please don’t do sit ups) but just enough to protect the spine.
+When we move to reach for something, our core should spontaneously tense.
+It’s not fully like we’re doing a sit-up (please don’t do sit-ups), but it’s just enough to protect the spine.
 The just right tension to match the activity.

-You should be spontaneously tensioning your core just enough to protect your spine when you lift your Amazon package off your front porch, open a heavy door, pull your car door closed, put away dishes, lift a skillet, pull up your socks, etc. The amount of tension needed for each of the tasks is a little different.
-Ideally your body would spontaneously stiffen just enough any time you use your limbs.
-If you’ve been taught to tension your core the wrong way, your body is probably confused, and your spine is unprotected.
-When your spine is unprotected, it will move more than it is designed to meaning more range of motion and more often.
-This can cause inflammation and many other back issues.
+You should be spontaneously tensioning your core just enough to protect your spine when you lift your Amazon package off your front porch, open a heavy door, pull your car door closed, put away dishes, lift a skillet, pull up your socks, etc. The amount of tension needed for each task is slightly different.
+Ideally, your body would spontaneously stiffen just enough any time you use your limbs.
+If you’ve been taught to tense your core incorrectly, your body is probably confused, and your spine is unprotected.
+When your spine is unprotected, it will move more than it is designed to, meaning more range of motion and more often.
+This can cause inflammation and other back issues.

-According to world renowned expert Stuart McGill author of The Back Mechanic, to properly tension the core, you must maintain the shape of the spine while contracting the muscles around it.
-I was able to hear Dr. McGill speak live at the Fascia Research Congress in Montreal in September of 2022.
-There he described the process of using the muscles like a blood pressure cuff around the spine.
-The stiffening of the muscles around the spine in its normal curves is what protects it.
+According to world renowned expert Stuart McGill, author of The Back Mechanic, to properly tension the core, you must maintain the spine’s shape while contracting the muscles around it.
+I heard Dr. McGill speak live at the Fascia Research Congress in Montreal in September 2022.
+He described using the muscles like a blood pressure cuff around the spine.
+The stiffening of the muscles around the spine in its normal curves protects it.
 Make a note here.
-The muscles around the spine and not just the muscles on the front of the body.
+The muscles around the spine, not just the muscles on the front of the body.

 In his book he expresses similar sentiments about teaching people to flatten their backs to protect it.
-I will quote from his book, and it is in bold for emphasis.
+I will quote from his book, which is in bold for emphasis.

 This deliberate effort to disrupt the spine from its neutral position and “straighten” one of its natural curves is not healthy and blatantly simulates many individuals’ mechanism of injury.